 You’ve seen the worst-case scenario in the movies, and you might have experienced it in real life as well.
-People get caught up in the celebration and forget they’re at a work-related event.
+People get caught up in the celebration and forget they’re at a work-related event and things go very wrong.
 Set the tone early and avoid potential problems by planning ahead.
 Review the employee handbook together and let all staff know the same standards apply at company-sponsored events.

 In your invite, mention attire.
 When you specify business casual or business formal (or even have an ugly sweater party), you’re less likely to have employees show up dressed in after-hours clothing.

 If you’re serving alcohol, avoid an open bar, issue drink tickets or hire a bartender you can trust to keep things in check.
-Serve good food constantly.
-Make sure you have options for people with food allergies and dietary restrictions.
+Make food options plentiful and readily available.
+Ensure you have options for people with food allergies and dietary restrictions.

-Be aware not everyone celebrates Christmas.
+Be aware not everyone celebrates the same fall and winter holidays.
 Make your holiday party voluntary and hold it outside of work hours.
 Let everyone know they’re welcome, but don’t force or require attendance.